-Press, radio. television and motion picture contacts; field matters concern press, radio and television; correspondence relating to an editorial or to a commentator; liaison with the White House and Department press offices; review of editorials and articles, review of magazines, newspaper clippings and Washington.
-News Service ticker items; news releases and press inquiries; SAC calls regarding press releases; press contact program, coordinate press matters of possible. future use from FBIHQ Divisions.
+Press, radio, television and motion picture contacts; field matters concern press, radio and television; correspondence relating to an editorial or to a commentator; liaison with the White House and Department press offices; review of editorials and articles: review of magazines, newspaper clippings and Washington.
+News Service ticker, items; news releases and press inquiries; SAC calls regarding press releases; press contact program; coordinate press matters of possible future use from FBIHQ Divisions.

-This document is prepared in response to your request and is not for dissemiion outside your Committee ...
-Its use is limited to official proceedings by a Committee and the content may not be disclosed to unauthorized person-DocId: 3298 Without the eggress approval of the FBI .
-55024 matters,
+This document is prepared in response to your request and is not for dissemioutside your.
+Committee.
+Its use is limited to official proceedings by your Committee and the content may not be disclosed to unauthorized person NW 65360 Docid: 32989609 it hout 5the express approval of the FBI.

-Memo for Mr. Felt • Re: Reorganization of Ca
+Memo for Mr. Felt • Re: Reorganization of CA